 Both methods are quick and easy and the results are generally the same.
 But for each different vegetable cooked, there are some variations, such as how long to cook.

 You do not need any special equipment.
 Most people will have a saucepan, lid, and colander already in their kitchen, and that is all that is needed for steaming on a stovetop.
-For steaming in a microwave, a microwave-safe bowl and plastic wrap is used.
+For steaming in a microwave, a microwave-safe bowl and plastic wrap are the tools needed.

 - As a general rule, when steaming on the stovetop, you will need a large pot and a steamer basket or colander that will fit inside.

-- Once the water comes to a boil, add vegetables and place a loose fitting lid on top to cover.
+- Once the water comes to a boil, add the vegetables and place a loose fitting lid on top to cover.
 If your lid is more fitted over the colander, position it so that one side hangs over the colander just enough to let the steam escape.
-The colander, position it so that one side hangs over the colander just enough to let the steam escape.

-How to Steam Vegetables in the Microwave
+Steaming Vegetables in the Microwave

-Place vegetables in a microwave-safe bowl, add no more water than what it takes to rinse your vegetables before washing.
+- When steaming in the microwave, the method is generally the same.
+Place the vegetables in a microwave-safe bowl, add no more water than what it takes to rinse your vegetables before washing.
 No additional water is needed!